BryanSchuetz/dai/_news/ten-years-later-steven-rosenberg-creative-father-serbia-association-local.md

 The region is competing for investments internally, as well as globally.
 Potential investors are attracted to communities where they are assured of honest and timely actions by the local and central governments.
 The business-friendly municipality program gives investors certainty as to how they will be treated while providing municipalities with guidance as to what they need to do to make their municipality more attractive to investment.

-![][7]
-`Presentations at the September 2016 event in Belgrade celebrating the 10th anniversary of the founding of Serbia's National Association for Local Economic Development.`

 **Recently we had elections in Serbia and new local leaders are in place.
 You have observed our local elections from 1998 to 2009.
 Do you have any thoughts about how we elect our local officials?**

 **Rosenberg:** One critical action that I believe that the government should take is to reinstitute the direct election of mayors.
 In the 2002 local elections, mayors were elected for the first time directly by their citizens but this right was taken away for the following election.
 As such these mayors aren't accountable to the citizens but to the political parties which selected (and can fire) them.
 Corrupt behavior has been tolerated because to report it would lead to the collapse of a governing coalition.
 I hope and trust that with the election of Ana Brnabic, as Minister of State Administration and Local Self Government, the Government of Serbia will again provide for the direct election of mayors.